 San Francisco was a blast, as it always is, but now let’s get on to some homemade bread…

 So I’ve been tinkering with this golden raisin and fennel seed sourdough loaf for a little while, tweaking the amount of each ingredient until I got the right pinch of fennel seeds, and the right scoop of raisins, to pair with my standard sourdough recipe.
 It’s a rather straightforward entry this time, but sometimes it’s comforting making simple bread with a few ingredients to keep things interesting.

 Golden sultana raisins add a touch of sweetness at every other bite, just enough but not so much as to overpower the rest of the flavors in the bread.
-Some raisin bread recipes call for quite a bit of the small, sugary ingredient, but I prefer to be light handed with them.
-After all, we’re not really making dessert bread here, we just want a dash of sweetness to peek through occasionally.
+Some raisin bread recipes call for quite a bit of the small, sugary ingredient, but I prefer to be light-handed with them.
+After all, we’re not making dessert bread here; we want a dash of sweetness to peek through occasionally.
 During bulk fermentation I poured boiling water over the sultana raisins and let them sit for about 30 minutes, then I drained the excess water.

-One thing to note with this recipe, as with any where you are adding hydrated ingredients (my oat porridge bakes are a good reminder), the raisins do hold on to a little bit of water and will later release this into your dough.
-You should be easy with adding water during mixing and only add just enough.
+One thing to note with this recipe, as with anywhere you are adding hydrated ingredients (my oat porridge bakes are a good reminder), the raisins do hold on to a little bit of water and will later release this into your dough.
+You should add water with trepidation during mixing and only add just enough.

 Prepare the following just after you get up in the morning: